The Stamina 1402 ATS Air Rower is an “all around solid” rowing machine.

 Stamina 1402 ATS Air Rower Price

-While the Stamina 1402 Rower is in the lower end price range, many users have questioned its positioning.
+While the Stamina 1402 Rower is in the “lower” price range, many users have questioned its positioning.
 It is priced higher than the Stamina 1399 Air Rower but according to some it only has ‘minimal’ upgrades.
 (See more on this below)

-The question on the Stamina 1402 Rower is not whether it is a good rower or not but if it is worth paying extra.
+However, the question on the Stamina 1402 Rower is not whether it is a good or great rower, but if it is worth paying extra.

 According to my research and Stamina Reps, when comparing the Stamina 1402 vs. Stamina 1399 the differences are the 1402 has a metal flywheel cage and a slightly better monitor.